 The prebuilt revenue model is highly customizable, there are a couple common modifications:

-• Adding extra growth channels.
+- Adding extra growth channels.
 By default there are 1 growth channel, which can reflect a mix of total organic and paid acquisitions.
-Additional growth channels can be added on Forecast, using whatever custom logic you want to use, and then summed into the total that is used for the conversion calculations.
+Additional growth channels can be added on

-• Adding additional revenue streams.
+Forecast- and often add in the inputs intoGet Started, for a consistent user experience - to capture additional conversions, to whatever level of detail is useful for the business. - Adding additional revenue streams.
 The model allows you to use the prebuilt drivers in the Revenues section to quickly model any revenues that are based off an operating metric calculated in the revenue model, simply by selecting that metric in the drivers, and then assuming the $ per metric that applies (i.e. # of subscribers from the prebuilt section, and then assume an average monthly revenue for that specific line).

-• Adding in custom revenue models.
-You can also build in any new revenue source based on any business logic you want, simply by pulling your model or sheets into the workbook, and linking the revenues, billings, and optionally the operating metrics into the Forecast sheet in the top Forecast section.
+- Adding in custom revenue models.
+You can also build in any new revenue source based on any business logic you want, simply by pulling your model or sheets into the workbook, and linking the revenues, billings, and optionally the operating metrics into the

 Questions, support, or customization help, contact me.